MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

 6. Select **Complete**.

-## Assign the object anchor in the HoloLens app
+## Anchor the guide in the HoloLens app

 The final step happens in the HoloLens app.

-Open your guide with the Object Anchor in the HoloLens app
+1. Open your guide with the Object Anchor in the HoloLens app

-Locate your target object
+2. Locate your target object

-Initiate scan
+3. Initiate scan

 Move around the object to scan it and the HoloLens will automatically recognize the object based on the Object Anchor